Another chance Diversion from the criminal justice system

 New Initiative to Reduce Crime among Young People

-The Youth Endowment Fund, a charity committed to improving the life chances of children and young people, has announced the imminent opening of a new grant round, called Another Chance – Diversion from the Criminal Justice System.
+The Youth Endowment Fund, a charity committed to improving the life chances of children and young people, has announced the opening of a new grant round, called Another Chance – Diversion from the Criminal Justice System.
 The charity firmly believes that children and young people at risk of falling into the trap of crime deserve a better future.
-To make this possible, in April 2021 the Youth Endowment Fund will launch an initiative aiming to explore innovative and effective strategies to prevent young people from 10 to 17 years-old from becoming involved in violence.
+To make this possible, the Youth Endowment Fund launched an initiative aiming to explore innovative and effective strategies to prevent young people from 10 to 17 years-old from becoming involved in violence.

 The Youth Endowment Fund welcomes proposals for promising projects that will exert a tangible and positive impact on the lives of young people.
 The charity will sponsor a variable number of projects, ranging from 10 to 20, and, depending on the quality of the applications, will invest £10 to £20 million.